albertfgu/diffwave-sashimi/README.md

 - Move from the original JSON based configuration system to [Hydra](https://hydra.cc)
 - Generate spectrograms on the fly based on the config instead of requiring a [separate step](#vocoding)
 - Incorporate latest SaShiMi standalone file; currently this reimplements the architecture using a model predating V2 of the S4 standalone
-PRs are very welcome!
+- Can add an option to allow original Tensorboard logging (code is still there, just commented out) instead of WandB PRs are very welcome!

 ## Usage